 Variance of tissue matching between donor and recipient

 Presence of severe complications

 Possible complications may include, but are not limited to, the following.
-These complications may also occur alone, or in combination:
+These complications may also happen alone, or in combination:

 Infections.
 Infections are likely in the child with severe bone marrow suppression.
 Bacterial infections are the most common.
-Viral and fungal infections can be life threatening.
+Viral and fungal infections can be life-threatening.
 Any infection can cause an extended hospital stay, prevent or delay engraftment, and/or cause permanent organ damage.
-Antibiotics, antifungal medications, and antiviral medications are often given to prevent serious infection in the immunosuppressed child.Preventative measures for common sources of infection are also a part of transplant.
+Antibiotics, antifungal medicines, and antiviral medicines are often given to prevent serious infection in the immunosuppressed child.Preventative measures for common sources of infection are also a part of transplant.
 This may include any or all of the following:

 Special air filtered rooms

 Restriction of visitors